 To release the quick-connect, push down on the flange.
-When disconnected, air pressure in the water chamber is released and air flow from the compressor is shut off at the tubing end of the quick connect.
+When disconnected, air pressure in the water chamber is released and air flow from the compressor is shut off at the female quick connect end.

 The toggle pressure release valve as shown in Figure 14 below is in the normal CLOSED position.
-To OPEN the valve squeeze the black handle toward the body of the valve.
-The valve opens momentarily to release pressure from the system.
+To OPEN the valve squeeze the black handle towards the body of the valve.
+The valve opens momentarily to release pressure from the system (or Water chamber).

-Figure 14.
-Air Quick-Connect on Top of Water Chamber
+Figure 14: Air Quick-Connect on Top of Water Chamber